sabourke/prefactor-1/docs/source/calibrator.rst

 - ``propagatesolutions``: use already derived solutions as initial guess for the upcoming time slot if they converged (default: ``True``).
 - ``flagunconverged``: flag solutions for solves that did not converge if they were also detected to diverge (default: ``True``).
 - ``raw_data``: use autoweight, set to True in case you are using raw data (default: ``False``).
 - ``maxStddev``: maximum allowable standard deviation when outlier clipping is done (default: ``-1``).
 For phases, this should value should be in radians, for amplitudes in log(amp).
-If None (or negative), a value of 0.1 rad is used for phases and 0.01 for amplitudes.
+If negative, a value of 0.1 rad is used for phases and 0.01 for amplitudes.

 A comprehensive explanation of the baseline selection syntax can be found `here`_.